Seijuro Arafune

 Seijuro Arafune (荒舩 清十郎, Arafune Seijūrō) was a Japanese politician and a Minister of Transport.
 He was a member of Liberal Democratic Party.
-Arafune resigned the Minister of Transport by the alleged abuse of power in 1966.
-Among these was requiring a National Railway express train to make regular stops at a station located in his own parliamentary constituency.
+Arafune resigned the Minister of Transport 1966 after a political scandal where he had taken two businessmen with him on a trip paid for by the Japanese govermnement, and ordered the National Railways to create an express stop in his home town.

-Among his most controversial actions was making a now discredited claim about the death toll of comfort women.
-This statement has been widely spread, with many books writing that "142,000 (or 145,000) Korean comfort women were killed by the Japanese army" or "Only about 25 per cent of Comfort women have survived".

-Political career
+Biography

-He was born in Katashino village, Chichibu District, Saitama currently Chichibu, Saitama in 1907.
+Arafune was born in Katashino village, Chichibu District, Saitama currently Chichibu, Saitama in 1907.